monocongo/climate_indices/docs/index.rst

 (any environment name can be used instead of *indices_env*) which will be created and populated with all required dependencies through the use of the provided ``setup.py`` file.

-First create the Python environment:
+First, create the Python environment:

 ``$ conda create -n indices_env``